magento/devdocs/guides/v2.1/release-notes/tech_bull_216-imageresize.md

 The `<frame></frame>` option adds white space around your image.
 Using this option will impose a specific width and height in `view.xml` while preserving the desired aspect ratio.

 If an image doesn't contain a `<frame>` option, Magento uses the `product_image_white_borders` option in the Catalog module.
-This setting typically has a value of **1**,  and but is overriden to **0** in the default Luma and Blank themes.
+This setting typically has a value of **1**,  but is overridden to **0** in the default Luma and Blank themes.
 If your custom theme doesn't include this option, then Magento will rely upon the setting in the Catalog module for the value of  the `frame` option.

 ### Suggested workaround